 CSAT is an extremely versatile customer experience survey that can be used to gather feedback on everything from the sales to the product experience.
 Learn more about how and when to use CSAT surveys in our Customer Satisfaction guide.

-Trigger CES surveys upon immediate completion of a transaction or service resolution.
+Trigger CES surveys upon immediate completion of a transaction or after customers interact with your service team.
 Recency is key to increasing response rates for these one-off surveys.
 Customer feedback tools automate the process using REST APIs.

 Customer Effort Score ranges from 0-100.
 Your CES is the total number of customers who agree that their interaction was easy divided by the total number of responses.
 For example, if 65 customers out of 100 rated you 5, 6, or 7 on the 7-point scale, your CES would be 65.